dev-cafe/autocmake/doc/developers/faq.rst

 The Autocmake developers have to be very conservative and only a very limited set of portable features of absolutely general interest become part of the Autocmake core or an Autocmake module.
+Autocmake developers are also busy.

 Our recommendation is to not wait for the feature to be implemented: Implement it yourself.
 Here we show you how.
 Code your feature in a module (i.e.